xuqi2024/openflexure-microscope/docs/c270_preparation.md

 * Save the screws as spares
 * Release the board from the case.
 It is still attached to the case by the cable
 * Remove the E-clip from the cable retainer with a [flat blade screwdriver]{qty:1}
-* Release the cable holder from the case
+* Release the cable retainer from the case
 * Cut the case to make a slot from the cable hole to the edge, using [side cutters]{qty: 1}.
 Take care not to cut the cable
 * Remove the board cable from the case and discard the case.